mpfi-dsp/Syn2Ves-User/README.md

 Welcome to the Syn2Ves Program Documentation! 🎉

-**Syn2Ves** is a program designed to pair synapses with vesicles based on position, and quantify the alignment of these pairings.
+**Syn2Ves** is a program designed to pair synapses with vesicle clouds based on position, and quantify the alignment of these pairings.

-The program takes the following inputs:

 ## Dragonfly Implementation